HIGH DESERT BASS FISHING ADVENTURE

 Meals are prepared by our talented river guides.
 Burgers, french toast, stir fry, and cheesecake will give you the energy for fighting the bass each day.
 You will be served three meals a day plus snacks.
 We can accommodate most allergies and dietary restrictions, although the purchase of specialty food items my require a small additional fee.
 Give us a call or email with any specific questions.

 Starting at $1,960/person plus 3% public lands use fee

 John Day River near Mitchell, OR.

 Personal clothes and toiletries (a packing list is provided)

 Beer, wine, spirits, and soft drinks.

 ALL TRIPS INCLUDE

-Patient, experienced, entertaining guides that are fun to fish with.
+Patient, experienced, entertaining guides who are fun to fish with.

-Dry bags provided for transporting you personal items and keeping them dry.
+Dry bags provided for transporting your personal items.